nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Design Considerations

-##### Aspect: Whether the syntax used for the find command should be similar to the add command
+##### Aspect: Whether the syntax used for the find command should be similar to the add command.
 * **Alternative 1 (current choice):** Implement the `find` command without using similar syntax to the `add` command (eg. `find 5/5 $4-6 western` instead of `find ra/5 p/4-6 c/western`)
-    * Pros: Lesser syntax required, making the command more user-friendly (**Important as the `find` command will be executed by the user many more times as compared to the `add` command**)
+    * Pros: Less syntax required, making the command more user-friendly (**Important as the `find` command will likely be executed by the user many more times as compared to the `add` command**).
-    * Cons: Makes the implementation less standardised across different commands
+    * Cons: Makes the implementation less standardised across different commands.
-* **Alternative 2:** Implement the `find` command by using similar syntax as the `add` command
+* **Alternative 2:** Implement the `find` command by using similar syntax as the `add` command.
-    * Pros: Makes the implementation more standardised across different commands
+    * Pros: Makes the implementation more standardised across different commands.
-    * Cons: Greatly slows down the efficiency of performing searches on the FoodDiary, which will negatively impact the user experience
+    * Cons: Greatly slows down the efficiency of performing searches on the FoodDiary, which will negatively impact the user experience.

-##### Aspect: How the user input keywords for the Rating and Price fields should be implemented
+##### Aspect: How the user-input keywords for the Rating and Price fields should be implemented
-* **Alternative 1 (current choice):** Implement the rating and price fields with additional syntax (eg. Rating implemented as `RATING/5` instead of `RATING`, and price implemented as `$PRICE` or `$PRICE-PRICE` instead of `PRICE` or `PRICE-PRICE`)
+* **Alternative 1 (current choice):** Implement the Rating and Price fields with additional syntax (eg. Rating implemented as `RATING/5` instead of `RATING`, and price implemented as `$PRICE` or `$PRICE-PRICE` instead of `PRICE` or `PRICE-PRICE`).
-    * Pros: More intuitive keywords for the user to type out when performing their search
+    * Pros: More intuitive keywords for the user to type out when performing their search.
-    * Cons: More typing is required, with additional syntax that needs to be strictly followed
+    * Cons: More typing is required, with additional syntax that needs to be strictly followed.
-* **Alternative 2:** Implement the rating and price fields without additional syntax
+* **Alternative 2:** Implement the Rating and Price fields without additional syntax.
-    * Pros: Keywords can be typed out faster, makes performing searches more efficient
+    * Pros: Keywords can be typed out faster, makes performing searches more efficient.
-    * Cons: Possibility of user getting back results for rating when finding for price, or getting back results for price when finding for rating
+    * Cons: Possibility of user getting back results for Rating when finding for Price, or getting back results for Price when finding for Rating, which are both unintended consequences.

 ### FindAll Feature
 The FindAll feature allows a user to find entries that match **ALL** the keywords provided by the user.